What are Conspiracy Theories and How Do They Work? – An Essay on Conspiracy Theories, Conspiracy Thinking, and Finding the Truth

 After-all, a justified belief is stronger than an opinion, and a well substantiated theory is even better than that.

-So, was 9/11 an “inside job”?
-Let us not try to answer that, as “we don’t know for certain” enough facts to form an accurate theory.
-Knowing one doesn’t know is a thing of philosophers, it is a truth of the highest order.
-Believing one knows, without having all the facts, especially when the justification is in another viewpoint (like here believing the government corrupt), and then assigning malicious intent based off more than one belief at once without all the facts to connect the beliefs with the theory, is a thing of conspiracy theories.
+Was 9/11 an “inside job”?
+Let us not try to answer that, as we don’t have enough facts to form an accurate theory.
+Knowing one doesn’t know is a thing of true philosophers, it is a truth of the highest order to admit what we don’t know, it is true wisdom.
+Believing one knows, without having all the facts, especially when the justification is in another viewpoint (like believing the government corrupt), is not truth in its highest form.
+When we then assigning malicious intent based off more than one belief at once without all the facts to connect the beliefs with the theory, this only takes us further away from being true philosophers (true lovers of wisdom).

 TIP: People’s deepest held world-views, when perceived to be threatened by skeptics of their beliefs, make contrary facts an enemy to be felled.
-Show a flat earth theorist facts that point to the world being round-ish, and you’ll get pushback.
-Show a 9/11 truther some facts that point to there being no mal intent, it could make the truther believe in their theory even more!
+Show a flat earth theorist facts that point to the world being “not flat,” and you’ll get pushback.
+Show a 9/11 truth-er some facts that point to there being no malicious intent, and it could make the truth-er believe in their theory even more!
 According to an article by Michael Shermer in Scientific American, this power of belief over evidence is the result of two factors: cognitive dissonance (the state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioral decisions and attitude change) and the backfire effect (a type of confirmation bias where, given evidence against a belief, people reject the evidence and believe even more).
-In words, let us not try to debunk a theory about Kennedy or 9/11, let us just discuss what biases and mechanics are at play in human cognition regarding the formation of conspiratorial theories.
+In words, let us not try to debunk a theory about Kennedy or 9/11 outright, instead let us just discuss what we do know alongside a conversation of what biases and mechanics are at play in human cognition regarding the formation of conspiratorial theories.
 Maybe in this we can avoid pushback (which is like, the whole point of the article, to try to communicate with those I assume will pushback without getting pushback).
 Pushback, another key concept.
 For more reading, see: How to Convince Someone When Facts Fail.
+The moral here: Dismissing someone’s theory isn’t helpful, but helping them to see where they have dismissed evidence or replaced fact with speculation, and then having an honest discussion from there, can be.

 The Problem With Conspiracy Thinking and Theories